 Oh, by the way, if you're making offers on businesses, it's not just the EBITDA.
 It's not just the number of units.
-It's actually what you intend to do to the people that really matters to some of these first and second generation franchisees who spent their lives in the ditch with all these people, caring about them and their families and their schools and their livelihoods.
+It's actually what you intend to do to the people that really matter to some of these first and second-generation franchisees who spent their lives in the ditch with all these people, caring about them and their families and their schools and their livelihoods.
 So they really care about that.

 Most entities in the last couple of years have increased their minimum threshold from 30 days to 45 or 60 days for the contractual amount of time that they're allowed to take before they render their right of first refusal and transfer approval.
 If you're new to the industry and hear this, it's very rare.
 I've only seen it less than a handful of times over hundreds and hundreds of transactions over 20 years, where a franchisee actually exercise the right of first refusal.

-Then you get to the place where you're five and a half months along, corporates approve, the bank's ready to go.
+Then you get to the place where you're five and a half months along, corporates approve, and the bank's ready to go.
 All the due diligence has been completed.
-You do the management meetings in the stores and you close the transaction, bam, maybe ideally around a six-month total timeframe.
-But when you do have these off market deals, they tend to react a little bit differently because you are not doing a 30 to 45-day marketing process to find a group of buyers, and then a second round process to qualify the offers that you've received.
+You do the management meetings in the stores and you close the transaction, and bam, maybe ideally around a six-month total timeframe.
+But when you do have these off-market deals, they tend to react a little bit differently because you are not doing a 30 to 45-day marketing process to find a group of buyers, and then a second-round process to qualify the offers that you've received.

 That may be another reason why off-market deals are happening at a greater pace this year, as everyone is aiming to get their transaction completed before the end of 2021.
 If you do an off-market deal, you have the opportunity, obviously, to keep confidentiality at a maximum, and you can maybe compress the timeline from six to seven months to maybe five to six months with a quicker negotiation process.

-So you want to be really investigating the process by April the 1st to mid April to no later than the end of April.
+So you want to be really investigating the process by April the 1st to mid-April to no later than the end of April.
 By the time you hear this, we're going to probably be past those dates.
 But I think regardless of what the actual dates are, it's important to just hear that.
 You typically, in any given cycle, in any given year, in any given process, want to factor seven months, probably maybe six months.
-And you want to factor in that the last 45 days of the year has a progressive loss in productivity as you push towards the middle of December.
+And you want to factor in that the last 45 days of the year have a progressive loss in productivity as you push toward the middle of December.

-Almost always, those ones that ask the most questions and are the ones that are the most eager are the ones who are the best buyers.
+Almost always, those who ask the most questions and are the ones that are the most eager are the ones who are the best buyers.
 Just that way in almost all buying and selling situations.
 But I do note that it is rare here.
-I haven't seen this really much in my 20-year career, that we see so many full-price offers, or above-asking price offers, and people wanting to take the business off the table before the bid deadline.
+I haven't seen this really much in my 20-year career, that we see so many full-price offers or above-asking price offers, and people wanting to take the business off the table before the bid deadline.